Azure-Samples/azureai-assistant-tool/README.md

 - 🤖🛠️ Azure AI Assistants Tool
 - 🆕 Latest News
-- 🧱 What is Assistants from Azure OpenAI Service?
+- 🧱 Assistants from Azure OpenAI Service?
 - 🚀 How does this Tool help?
 - 🔊🎤 OpenAI Realtime Support (Experimental)
 - ✨ Quick Start: Getting Started with the Tool